-Here at Clarke Willmott, our roots go all the way back to 1898.
-While we’re rightly proud of our history, our focus is always on the future – the firm’s, our people’s and, of course, that of our clients.
+Here at Clarke Willmott, our roots go all the way back to 1888.
+While we’re proud of our history, our focus is always on the future – the firm’s, our people’s and, of course, that of our clients.

 As a firm, we are committed to providing excellent opportunities for talented people to train and qualify as solicitors with us.
-Following a review of our training contract recruitment process, the firm will be adopting a new and innovative approach which will see us moving away from the traditional methods of recruiting our trainee solicitors two years in advance.
+Following a review of our training contract recruitment process, we have adopted a new and innovative approach which sees us move away from the traditional methods of recruiting our trainee solicitors two years in advance.

 There is no guarantee that all our paralegals will progress to become trainee solicitors, progression will depend on performance of the individual together with the needs of their team.